SUMMER LABOR

 Work for the Dignity of Workers

-Want to spend your summer getting paid to work full time with an organization promoting labor solidarity, workplace dignity, and the common good?
+Want to spend your summer getting paid to work full time with an organization promoting labor solidarity, workplace dignity, economic fairness, and the common good?

 Institute for Social Concerns Summer Labor Fellowships are full-time, paid opportunities for select Notre Dame undergraduates to spend the summer engaged in labor-focused, project-based work while developing their skills in organizing, research, advocacy, and communications.